-The Product shall mean offered during trading on the Exchange physical ways of natural gas purchase/sale according to delivery periods as described in this Regulation and (or) on the website of the Exchange.
+The Product shall mean any non-financial instrument related to the physical purchase and (or) sale of natural gas traded on the Exchange according to the delivery period, which has been described in this Regulation and (or) on the website of the Exchange.

-The Market Area shall mean a trading area in any Baltic country: Lithuania, Latvia, or Estonia.
+The Market Area shall mean a trading area of the Exchange at one of the virtual trading points: in Lithuania, in the common zone of Latvia and Estonia or in Finland, in the Regulation, it may mean all together and each separately, unless expressly stated otherwise.

 The Trading Limit shall mean the limit denominated in euro, which limits the Participant’s ability to submit orders to buy on the Exchange.

-The results of the trading session shall mean the results of trading on the Exchange based on which invoices for the natural gas bought and (or) sold may be issued.
+The results of the trading session shall mean the results of trading on the Exchange based on which invoices for the products bought and (or) sold may be issued.
 The results of the Trading Session shall be presented on the trading day, upon closing the trading session and upon the formation of the statement of trading results within the period established by this Regulation.

-The Market Maker shall mean the Participant of the Exchange complying with criteria set in par.
-2.8.2 of the Regulation, who, in accordance with the Market Maker’s Agreement between the Market Maker and the Operator, assumes obligations to submit to the ETS orders to buy and to sell for a specific volume and with present periodicity seeking to enter into a transaction and maintain the Exchange liquid.
+The Market Maker shall mean the Participant of the Exchange complying with criteria set in paragraph 137 of the Regulation, who, in accordance with the Market Maker’s Agreement between the Market Maker and the Operator, assumes obligations to submit to the ETS orders to buy and to sell for a specific volume and with present periodicity seeking to enter into a transaction and maintain the Exchange liquid.

-Market Maker’s Agreement shall mean a written agreement between the Market Maker and the Market Operator that sets the rights and obligations of the Market Maker and the Market Operator, the procedure for management of orders to buy and to sell during the execution of the functions of the Market Maker, the terms of payment, Products that are within application of the Market Maker’s functions as well as other conditions of the Market Maker’s operation.
+Market Maker’s Agreement shall mean a written agreement between the Market Maker and the Operator that sets the rights and obligations of the Market Maker and the Operator, the procedure for management of orders to buy and to sell during the execution of the functions of the Market Maker, the terms of payment, Products that are within application of the Market Maker’s functions as well as other conditions of the Market Maker’s operation.
 The Market Maker’s Agreement form is published on the Operator’s website.

-The Market Operator (hereinafter referred to as “the Operator”) shall mean UAB GET Baltic, a natural gas market operator, who is organising trade in physical natural gas products on the Natural Gas Exchange and holds a licence for this business activity.

 The Value of a Transaction shall mean the pecuniary sum denominated in the EUR, calculated as the multiplication of the transaction product volume and a price, including transportation cost (if applicable).

-A Transaction shall mean a reached agreement between two Participants to buy or to sell the product according to submitted order to buy and to sell in the Exchange, the conditions specified herein and the procedure specified in the Regulation.
+A Transaction shall mean a one or more matched orders, a contract between the Participants concluded on the Exchange regarding the purchase and sale of the product in accordance with the procedure established in the Regulation.

+Matched Orders shall mean all purchase and (or) sell orders matched by the continuous trade matching algorithm.

+The Implicit Capacity Allocation Method shall mean a method when the natural gas volume bought by the Participant at the same time is supplemented by available capacities at interconnection points between Lithuanian and common Latvian and Estonian market area’s and

+common Latvian and Estonian market area’s and Finnish natural gas transmission systems allocated by the Operator.

+The Implicit Capacity Allocation Period shall mean a period, during which the Operator shall organize the allocation of available capacity through the Exchange.

+A Short-term Product shall mean a product traded on the Exchange with physical delivery that must be presented within a delivery period.

+Inside Information shall have the meaning provided in Article 2(1) of the REMIT regulation.

-Other definitions applied in this Regulation shall be construed as indicated in the subpar.
-1.2.3 of this Regulation.
+Other definitions applied in this Regulation shall be construed as indicated in the paragraph 6 of this Regulation.

-TRADING TERMS
+CHAPTER TWO TRADING TERMS

-Principles of Trading on the Exchange
+SECTION ONE PRINCIPLES OF TRADING ON THE EXCHANGE

 The Participants submit their orders to buy and (or) to sell products that are traded on the Exchange.
 Upon formation of an appropriate Participants pair of orders a transaction is fulfilled.